yudhisteer/WTF-is-CI-CD-pipeline-/README.md

 ---------------------------------------

 ## 1. Why Package?
+Python packaging is a fundamental concept that enables developers to organize, distribute, and reuse code effectively.
+It provides a structured way to share `functionality` across projects and teams, ensuring that code is `maintainable`, `reproducible`, and `accessible`.
+Understanding how to package Python code is essential for any developer looking to contribute to the Python ecosystem or build robust applications.

 1. Distributable
 In basic terms, a package is a `distributable` set of Python code along with its metadata that can be reused by other developers.